 However, relapse rates dramatically decrease after one year of sobriety.
 Chances of relapse are less than 15 percent at five or more years of sobriety.

-With alcohol relapse rates so high in the first year of sobriety, it may be highly beneficial to find effective, long-term treatment after the initial diagnosis and detoxification.
-According to Medical News Today, the following are recognized treatment options for alcohol use disorder, that will help with alcohol relapse prevention:
+With relapse rates so high in the first year of sobriety, it may be highly beneficial to find effective, long-term treatment after the initial diagnosis and detoxification.
+According to Medical News Today, the following are recognized treatment options for alcohol use disorder:

 - Do-it-yourself: Some people with an alcohol problem manage to reduce their drinking or abstain without seeking professional help.
 Free information is available on websites, and self-help books can be purchased online.